Other Free Email Stuff

 No warranty, express or implied is given - USE THIS SOFTWARE ENTIRELY AT YOUR OWN RISK.
 You will need to satisfy yourself as to the suitability of this software before deploying it in a production environment.

-This page last updated: AR, 6th February 2008.
+This page last updated: AR, 30th June 2011.